-The following table contains the code values for the syntax identifier and explains which languages are catered for in which part of ISO-8859.
+The following table contains the code values for the syntax identifier and explains which languages are catered for in which ISO standard.

 Note that the last character of the syntax identifier (data element 0001) identifies the character set level used.